-This amended CPP will supersede the prior CPP, and become effective on April 18, 2017, and will remain in effect as long as Con Plan activities are ongoing or until superseded by a new amended CPP.
+This amended CPP will supersede all prior CPP's, and become effective on September 19, 2017, and will remain in effect as long as Con Plan activities are ongoing or until superseded by a new amended CPP.
 Citizens will be given notice and an opportunity to comment on any substantial amendments to the CPP.
 This CPP will be made available to the public at the locations detailed in Section 4 of this Plan.
-Persons with disabilities that need special accommodations to review this Plan may make a request to CED or NCS, and reasonable accommodations will be made to provide the document in a form that is accessible to the person making the request.
+Persons with disabilities that need special accommodations to review this Plan may make a request to

+CED or NCS, and reasonable accommodations will be made to provide the document in a form that is accessible to the person making the request.